charmie-dev/charmie-archive/README.md

 # Important

-This repository contains the bare minimum code for running charmie and it's new infrastructure.
+This repository contains the bare minimum code for running charmie and it's new version.
 It is by no means in a production state and will remain like this until completely finished.
-It is absolutely forbidden to share the code inside of this repository with anyone else unless for as long as it remains private.
+That said, It is absolutely forbidden to share the code with anyone else for as long as it remains private.

-Failure to comply with rule will result in your view permissions being revoked.
+Failure to comply with this regulation will result in your view permissions being revoked.

 # Credits

-This bot was created & maintained by [redicides](https://github.com/redicides).
-However, it is inspired by multiple other bots and contains code from some of them.
+This bot was created & is maintained by [redicides](https://github.com/redicides), however, it is inspired by multiple other bots and contains code from some of them.
 The credits for these bots are listed below.

 ## [[RoDis Infrastructure] Azalea](https://github.com/Rodis-Infrastructure/Azalea)

-- The configuration system, message caching system, cron management system, a number of schematics for zod, design elements, as well as a number of utility functions & classes from Azalea are used in Charmie.
+- The configuration system, message caching system, cron management system, as well as a number of utility functions from Azalea are used in Charmie.